Frequently Requested Statistics on Immigrants and Immigration in the United States

 The top five metropolitan areas with the largest number of naturalizations were New York-Newark-Jersey City (113,000), Los Angeles-Long Beach (59,000), Miami-Ft Lauderdale-West Palm Beach (45,000), Washington-Arlington-Alexandria (30,000), and Chicago-Naperville (23,000).
 These five metropolitan areas accounted for over a third (38 percent) of all naturalizations in FY 2017.

 How many green-card holders are eligible to naturalize?

-According to the latest available USCIS estimates, about 8.9 million of the 13.2 million green-card holders residing in the United States on January 1, 2014 were eligible to naturalize.
+According to the latest available DHS estimates, about 8.9 million of the 13.2 million green-card holders residing in the United States on January 1, 2014 were eligible to naturalize.

 How long does it take on average for green-card holders to naturalize?

-Immigrants who naturalized in 2016 spent a median of seven years in LPR status before becoming U.S. citizens, according to USCIS estimates.
-The time varied by country of origin: African- and Asian-born immigrants spent about six years in LPR status before naturalization, followed by those born in South America (seven years), Europe (nine years), North America (including Central America, 10 years), and Oceania (10 years).
+On average, immigrants held green cards for eight years before becoming U.S. citizens in 2017—an average year longer than green-card holders in 2016.
+The time varied by country of origin: African- and Asian-born immigrants spent an average six years in LPR status before naturalization, followed by those born in South America (eight years), Europe (nine years), Oceania (ten years), and North America (including Central America, eleven years).

 How many visa applications for permanent immigration (green cards) are backlogged?

 Notes on Visa Backlogs